-Dobromila Jaskot is an internationally active Polish composer, pianist and widely experienced music educator, currently living in Australia.
+Dobromila Jaskot is an internationally active Polish-Australian composer, pianist and widely experienced music educator.
 Her specialisations in composition are electro-acoustic, instrumental (from solo to orchestra), and theatre music, alongside multimedia collaborations.
-As a pianist, she is a member of SOUNDSTORM new music ensemble, as well as being a passionate piano teacher.

 During her academic career, she has obtained PhD in composition whilst being successful as a lecturer (Vice-Chancellor’s Award, Music Academy in Bydgoszcz, Poland).
 As a teacher (music, composition, piano), she has gained rich experience in higher education (Poland, UK, Australia).
 She has also conducted a range of creative workshops and given presentations about new music to people of various ages and backgrounds.